 The work schedule for paralegals and legal assistants is typically fulltime.
 When they are preparing documents or researching a case, they do most of their work in the office or the law firm’s law library.
 On some days, they may be required to accompany the lawyer to court hearings while at other times, they may be required to go to other places to interview witnesses and get depositions.

-The Occupational Employment and Wages report of the U.S. Bureau of Labor Statistics revealed that the mean annual wage of paralegals and legal assistants is $51,170.
 Although the paralegals who work in the federal government are not as numerous as those who worked in the legal services industry, they are among the highest paid.
 The other highly-paid paralegals work in the finance and insurance industries and local governments.

 Experience and specialization will also matter in determining how much a paralegal is expected to receive.
 Those who have worked a long time in the profession may be promoted to a managerial position where they oversee junior paralegals and legal assistants.
 Paralegals that specialize in intellectual property, real estate and litigation also get higher pay than paralegals that don’t specialize.

-Average Paralegal Salary
+Average Paralegal Annual Salary

 Paralegal Career Outlook